jwilm/web-history/outline.md

 Scripting languages were now in heavy use.
 FastCGI was being developed by Open Market, Inc. in the mid 90s to combat the overhead of standard CGI.
 Python has been available since 1991, and PHP and Ruby were released in 1995.
 All of these scripting languages were callable from both CGI and FastCGI.
 Combined with additional HTTP functionality, these scripting languages powered a dynamic web where users could both retrieve and update information on a server.

 The Apache web server (first released as update to NCSA httpd in 1995) became the most popular server of the time.
-The modular architecture offered embedded CGI, PHP, and Python
+The modular architecture offered the ability to include interpretters and CGI handlers directly in the web server, thereby avoiding much overhead from generating dynamic markup.

 Primitive web applications became possible due to dyanamically generated markup in concert with forward looking HTTP features.
 Such applications could could both retrieve and send data to the server, but every action would require a new request to the server to alter the page.